-With a special focus on women's health, childbirth education, and health education, our growing team of board-certified nurse-midwives are currently supporting women in our community and welcoming patience in Bend.
+With a special focus on women's health, childbirth education, and health education, our growing team of board-certified nurse-midwives are currently supporting women in our community and welcoming patients in Bend.

 Certified nurse-midwives are experts in normal pregnancy, delivery, and reproductive healthcare.
 At ECWG, if you choose to see midwives for your pregnancy, you will be cared for by our panel of experienced, compassionate midwives, as well as having peace of mind knowing our excellent team of OBGYNs is available for consultation and collaboration if needed.
 Our midwives are passionate about shared decision making with patients.
 They are committed to empowering patient choices in healthcare by communicating options, making clinical recommendations, and supporting patients in making choices that are best for them.
 They respect pregnancy and birth as normal events and intervene only if needed.

 I want an epidural.
 Can I still have one with a midwife?

 Midwives support and respect patient choices about how to manage pain in labor.
 If you want an epidural go for it!
 If you wish to avoid pain medication, midwives have additional training to support physiologic coping methods during labor.